snehilvj/dmc-docs/docs/multiselect/multiselect.md

 ### Checked option icon
-Set `checkIconPosition` prop to left or right to control position of check icon in active option.
-To remove the check icon, set `withCheckIcon=False`.

-.. exec::docs.multiselect.check_option

-### Checked option icon

 Set `checkIconPosition` prop to `left` or `right` to control position of check icon in active option.
 To remove the check icon, set `withCheckIcon=False`.